pywbem/pywbemtools/docs/pywbemclicommands.rst

 * :ref:`Instance references command` - Execute a query on instances in a namespace.
 * :ref:`Instance query command` - List the instances referencing an instance.

+See :ref:`pywbemcli instance --help`.

 .. _`Instance associators command`:

 Instance associators command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``instance associators`` command gets the associator instances for the argument as the :term:`INSTANCENAME` argument in the namespace defined with this command or the default namespace and displays it in the defined format.
-If successful it returns the instances or instance names associated with :term:`INSTANCENAME` otherwise it returns an exception generated by the response This command displays the returned instances or instance in the :term:`CIM object output formats` or :term:`Table output formats` (see :ref:`Output formats`).:
+The ``instance associators`` command lists the CIM instances that are associated with the specified source instance.

+The source instance can be specified in two ways:

+* By specifying an untyped WBEM URI of an instance path in the ``INSTANCENAME`` argument.
+The namespace of the instance is the namespace specified in the WBEM URI, or otherwise the namespace specified with the ``-namespace``/``-n`` command option, or otherwise the default namespace of the connection.
+Any host name in the WBEM URI will be ignored.
+  For details, see :ref:`Specifying the INSTANCENAME command argument`.

+* By specifying the ``--interactive`` command option and a class name in the ``INSTANCENAME`` argument.
+The instances of the specified class are displayed and the user is prompted for an index number to select an instance.
+The namespace of the instance is the namespace specified with the ``-namespace``/``-n`` command option, or otherwise the default namespace of the connection.
+  For details, see :ref:`Interactively selecting INSTANCENAME`.

+If the ``--names-only``/``--no`` command option is set, only the instance paths are displayed.
+Otherwise, the instances are displayed.

+Valid output formats in both cases are :term:`CIM object output formats` or :term:`Table output formats`.

+Example:

 .. code-block:: text